hybridgroup/gobot/platforms/tinkerboard/README.md

 To enable use of the Tinker Board GPIO pins, you need to perform the following steps as a one-time configuration.
 Once your Tinker Board has been configured, you do not need to do so again.

 Note that these configuration steps must be performed on the Tinker Board itself.
-The easiest is to login to the Tinker Board via SSH:
+The easiest is to login to the Tinker Board via SSH (option "-4" is used to force IPv4, which is needed for some versions of TinkerOS):

 ```
-ssh linaro@192.168.1.xxx
+ssh -4 linaro@192.168.1.xxx
 ```

 #### Create a group "gpio"